Modellfan/Zombie-Slave/README.md

 - Tesla 3-way coolant valve
 - Coolant pump with RPM control (manual or auto mode)
-- Vacuum pump with hysteresis and warning detection
+- Vacuum pump with hysteresis and warning detection (active only in Ready state)
 - Voltage divider for analog signal monitoring
 - Digital IO pins for output control and sensor reading